Special Olympics/Therapeutic Skating

 Try skating ... it does a body good!

 The Elaine Theisen Diamond Ice FSC Fund for Special Olympics and Therapeutic Skating (Elaine Theisen Fund) was established in 2012 to provide grants to Special Olympics/Therapeutic Skating programs or to member clubs who wish to enhance or expand their operations to attract, involve and encourage new generations of skaters.

-Two grants will be awarded annually to existing Special Olympics/Therapeutic Skating programs within a U.S. Figure Skating member club or U.S. Figure Skating member clubs who wish to develop a new Special Olympics/Therapeutic Skating program.
-Selected clubs will most effectively demonstrate how the grant will be used to expand upon or improve opportunities for Special Olympics and Therapeutic Skating participants.
+One grant will be awarded annually to an existing Special Olympics/Therapeutic Skating program within a U.S. Figure Skating member club or to an U.S. Figure Skating member club who wishes to develop a new Special Olympics/Therapeutic Skating program.
+The selected club or program will most effectively demonstrate how the grant will be used to expand upon or improve opportunities for Special Olympics and Therapeutic Skating participants.